Champion Bay Senior High School: Overview

 The school was closed temporarily in 2008 after being swamped following heavy rain.
 Several classrooms were damaged.

 Later the same year vandals caused over $15,000 worth of damage to the school.
 Three teenage boys smashed about 40 windows then flooded many rooms using a fire hose.
 Local police apprehended them at the site.

 In 2010 the school was the subject of intense media scrutiny following the broadcast of violent video footage of students at the school attacking each other.
 The unprovoked students had filmed tag team fights with other unsuspecting students then circulating the images on their mobile phones.
 The principal, Julie Campbell, was shocked at the footage which involved only a small number of female students.
 Parents were contacted saying that the culprits would be suspended and that the college had made huge strides in managing behavior.

 A bushfire was started by a 12-year-old student behind the college in 2013 that eventually burned out 15 ha of bushland that threatened properties in Karloo.

+Adam Blackmore became the principal of Champion Bay Senior High School in 2025, taking over from Julie Campbell.